Lower Your Energy Bills This Fall

 3. Inspect Heating and Cooling Equipment

 Your home’s heating and cooling system is remarkably efficient at keeping your family cool in the summer and warm in the winter.
 This is only if it’s working properly, however, and age doesn’t typically do a home’s HVAC system any favors.
 Filters can get dirty over time and must be replaced so that the system can work as efficiently as possible, for example, yet many homeowners don’t put enough stock in the importance of regular systems maintenance.
-A well-maintained heating and cooling system is an efficient heating and cooling system, and this should never be overlooked.
+If the system isn’t maintained, it can, unfortunately, break.
+If your system breaks, it can easily be repaired through companies like https://onehourmagic.com/air-conditioning/repair-services/.
+However, a well-maintained heating and cooling system is an efficient heating and cooling system, and this should never be overlooked.

 There’s no better time than now to start working towards improving home performance and energy efficiency.
 Contact us today to learn more and to schedule a home energy audit.